Introduce Yourself

-The most straight forward way to say hello in German is simply Hallo.
-However, there are many different ways to greet somebody.
+The simplest way to say hello in German is just Hallo.
+However, there are plenty of other ways to greet someone.
+Here are a few examples:

 Hello